 Where we work

 In 2019 Volleyball4Life started in Nepal, where it’s now implemented in 13 communities.
-In 2020 the programme will also start in Senegal, as part of the World2Win project.
+In 2020 the programme has also started in Senegal, as part of the World2Win project.
 Our aim is to create impact in areas where it is needed the most.
 We are open minded for cooperation in other countries, as long as there are opportunities for long-term and sustainable implementation and matches our approach.

 To assure sustainability of the programme and local leadership, we work closely together with local partners and (inter)national organisations that support our goals and share their expertise: